-The complainant has the right to be informed of the conduct outcome immediately following the decision of the hearing board if the complainant is the victim of a violent crime or non-forcible sex offense.
-In all other cases, only the accused student will be notified within two working days of the decision of the hearing board.
+In the student conduct process, the complainant has the right to be informed of the conduct outcome immediately following the decision of the hearing board if the complainant is the victim of a violent crime or non-forcible sex offense.
+In all other student conduct cases, only the accused student will be notified within two working days of the decision of the hearing board.
 If the victim is deceased as a result of the violation, the Dean of Students Office will provide the results of the conduct hearing to the victim's next of kin, if so requested in writing.